eLearning

 That means when employees are assigned training two weeks before launch, a good portion of employees could get training well before they even have access to the tool.

 It only takes a day or two to start forgetting large amounts of something we learn.
-That’s a guaranteed risk that is sometimes accepted to deal with the potential risk of employees not taking training in time.
+That’s a guaranteed risk sometimes accepted to deal with the potential risk of employees not taking training in time.
 Not a good decision.

 Leaving it up to chance that people will access training closer to when they need it isn’t good enough for training.
 There’s too much of a chance that people will take training when assigned and forget everything they learned by the time the tool launches.